-Each floor has two resident / community assistants.
+Each floor has 1-2 resident assistants.
 They have many roles: community facilitator, activities organizer, resource person, peer counselor, administrator, disciplinarian and friend.
 They are second, third or fourth year students selected based on their skills, interests and abilities, which enable them to assist and advise students.
-RA/CAs receive extensive training throughout the year to further develop their skills.
+RAs receive extensive training throughout the year to further develop their skills.

 Who are Residence Coordinators?

 Resident Coordinators (RCs) are full-time, professional staff members who live and work in the residence halls.
 They are responsible for the day to day administration of a residence hall.
-Resident Coordinators are involved in the section, training and supervision of the Resident Assistants (RAs) and Community Assistants (CAs).
+Resident Coordinators are involved in the section, training and supervision of the Resident Assistants (RAs).
 Encourage your son/daughter to talk to their RC if there have any concerns.
 Each RC has an office located on the first floor of the residence hall that they supervise.